 University Bargaining Team

-Heather Horn is assistant provost for academic employee and labor relations and serves as OSU's lead negotiator.
-Prior to joining Oregon on Feb.
+Heather Horn is the assistant provost for academic employee and labor relations and serves as OSU's lead negotiator.
+Before joining Oregon on Feb.
 28, 2019, she worked in labor and employee relations at the University of Illinois at both the Urbana-Champaign and Chicago campuses.